ialbluwi/11102-f25/policies.md

 ## Missing the Midterm Exam

-You are entitled to a make-up exam if you miss the midterm exam provided that:
+You are entitled to a make-up exam if you miss the midterm exam, provided that:
-- You provide a valid execuse.
+- You provide a valid excuse.
 - You inform your instructor **_within 3 days_** of the exam or the date of your medical report.

 {: .important-title }
-> Valid Execuses
+> Valid Excuses
 >
 > According to university regulations, a valid excuse is a medical report from a doctor (approved by the the university's medical center) or a note from a Dean justifying your absence.